 DCRA Increasing Safety Measures for Commercial, Multifamily Properties

 In response, Washington, D.C.
-Mayor Muriel Bowser, along with the Department of Consumer and Regulatory Affairs (DCRA), will enhance safety reviews of multifamily and commercial properties in the District.
+Mayor Muriel Bowser, along with the Department of Consumer and Regulatory Affairs (DCRA), will enhance safety reviews of multifamily and commercial properties in the District, according to a mayor’s office statement.

-Among the new initiatives are mandating proactive reporting of unsafe structural conditions, increasing scrutiny of engineering, and implementing real-time reporting of all required inspections.
+The new initiatives will see mandated reporting of unsafe structural conditions, increased scrutiny of engineering, and the implementation real-time reporting of all required inspections, per the government statement.

 In D.C., the collapse of the future 11-unit building at 916 Kennedy Street was caused by a heavy thunderstorm, and five workers were injured, including one who was trapped in the rubble for nearly 90 minutes, according to NBC Washington.
 The project is owned by a joint venture between Beck Vissat and 10Square Development.